Gutty Sereno: Stints at Foreign First Division Clubs

-A season later, he left Portugal for the first time and joined the Greek club AO Kavala.
+A season later, he left Portugal for the first time and joined the Greek club Kavala.
 However, he stayed there only until the end of the season, then returned to Madeira, where he had previously spent a season.
 He continued in Portugal with GDR Monsanto, playing in the Portuguese third division.

-In early 2010, he left his home country again to join the Cypriot first division club Doxa Katokopias, making his league debut on 6 February in a 3-0 away loss against Anorthosis Famagusta.
+In early 2010, he left his home country again to join the Cypriot first division club Doxa Katokopias, making his league debut on 6 February in a 3–0 away loss against Anorthosis Famagusta.
 He only made two more appearances by the end of the season.
 For the 2010/11 season, he moved to Malta to play for Hibernians FC.
-His first appearance in the Maltese Premier League was in a 1-1 draw against FC Floriana on 4 December 2010.
+His first appearance in the Maltese Premier League was in a 1–1 draw against FC Floriana on 4 December 2010.
 He made only two more appearances by the end of the season.

 The next year, he returned to Monsanto until the end of the season.
 The following season, he joined Clube Oriental de Lisboa, where he played for one season.
 He spent the first half of the 2012/13 season with SC União Torreense and moved to the then second division club Atlético CP for the second half.
-He made his debut in a Portuguese professional league in a 0-0 draw at Sporting Lisbon B. After the 2012/13 season, Atlético was relegated and Sereno left the club.
+He made his debut in a Portuguese professional league in a 0–0 draw at Sporting Lisbon B. After the 2012/13 season, Atlético was relegated and Sereno left the club.

 Time in Germany and End of Career

 In the summer, he moved to Germany for the first time, joining BSV Rehden in the Regionalliga Nord.
-His first appearance was in a 1-1 draw at home against Hannover 96 II, where he was substituted in the 89th minute.
+His first appearance was in a 1–1 draw at home against Hannover 96 II, where he was substituted in the 89th minute.
 He made only three more appearances by the end of the year.
 On 27 January 2014, he moved within Lower Saxony to the Oberliga team TB Uphusen.
 He made nine appearances by the end of the season.
-His first appearance in the Oberliga, as a substitute in the second half, was in a 2-1 loss at 1.
+His first appearance in the Oberliga, as a substitute in the second half, was in a 2–1 loss at 1.
 FC Wunstorf.
 In the 2014/15 season, he made nine more appearances before returning to Portugal in January 2015 to end his career.

 He played for UD Vilafranquense until the end of the 2017/18 season and then retired.